 To prepare for a CT scan

 Wear loose, comfortable clothing free of metal snaps and zippers, if possible.
-When you arrive, your child will be asked to remove metallic jewelry, watches, hair pins, hearing aids, removable dental work and glasses if they are in the area being scanned.
+When you arrive, you will be asked to remove metallic jewelry, watches, hair pins, hearing aids, removable dental work and glasses if they are in the area being scanned.

-If your child is having a CT scan of the abdominal area, they may need to drink a liquid contrast.
-This will be given to them, with instructions, in advance.
-Your child may be asked to not eat or drink anything for four hours before their scan.
-Your child's health care provider will instruct you which medications, if any, cannot be taken.
+If you are having a CT scan of the abdominal area, you may need to drink a liquid contrast.
+This will be given to you, with instructions, in advance.
+You may be asked to not eat or drink anything for four hours before your scan.
+Your health care provider will instruct you which medications, if any, cannot be taken.

 The scan typically takes 30 minutes or less.
-Your child will be asked to hold very still in specific positions as instructed by a technologist.
-Your child may be asked to hold their breath during some scans to reduce blurring on the images.
-If the scan requires the use of a contrast, your child may be given another contrast material during the scan by IV injection.
-This may make your child feel warm inside, but the sensation only lasts a few moments and is not painful.
-After the scan, your child will be asked to drink plenty of fluids.
+You will be asked to hold very still in specific positions as instructed by a technologist.
+You may be asked to hold your breath during some scans to reduce blurring on the images.
+If your scan requires the use of a contrast, you may be given another contrast material during the scan by IV injection.
+This may make you feel warm inside, but the sensation only lasts a few moments and is not painful.
+After the scan, you will be asked to drink plenty of fluids.

 Preparation for this scan varies by patient based on the test being conducted.
 To learn more, visit http://www.greenbayradiology.com.

 To prepare for an MRI: